Fody/Fody/readme.md

 **It is expected that all developers [become a Patron](https://opencollective.com/fody/order/3059) to use Fody.**

+### Is this all version?

+No, it will include version 3.3.3 and higher.

 ### Enforcement

 It is an honesty system with no code or legal enforcement.
 When raising an issue or a pull request, the users may be checked against [the list of backers](https://github.com/Fody/Fody/blob/master/backers.md), and that issue/PR may be closed without further examination.